bellons91/personal-tech-notes/general/Software-as-a-Service.md

 ---
-tags: azure, cloud, az-900, saas
+tags:
+  - azure
+  - cloud
+  - az-900
+  - saas
+aliases:
+  - SaaS
 ---

-# SaaS - Software-as-a-Service

 Clients are renting fully developed applications, such as email services, messaging applications, and so on.

 SaaS is the model that places the most responsibility on the cloud provider and the least responsibility on the user.